RuaGulu/CSC207-G24-Project/README.md

 In addition, we decide to provide a feature of Tarot Cards, to suggest user what is suitable to do for today.

+- The App will be implemented in Java.

 - The App will contain register feature.

 - There will be four menus at the bottom: Weather, Calendar, Tarot, ME.